 To be considered for this scholarship, applicants:

-- Must meet all admission requirements and has been fully admitted into the eligible credential or degree program for the January 2025 term
+- Must meet all admission requirements and has been fully admitted into the eligible credential or degree program for the March 2025 term

-- Must be enrolled full-time for the January 2025 term
+- Must be enrolled full-time for the March 2025 term

 - Must complete and submit an essay (500 words minimum) that addresses each of the prompts below.
 Response should provide concrete examples of leadership, empathy, and dedication to serving others.
 Highlight how these qualities align with goals of creating positive, lasting change in educational or mental health settings.